naturalis/cl-provision/ansible/README.md

 │   ├── cumulus_provision.yml                 # Playbook to do the first provisioning.
 │   ├── cumulus_support_make.yml              # Playbook to make and retrieve support files for troubleshooting.
 │   ├── cumulus_support_remove.yml            # Playbook to remove support files from switches.
-│   ├── cumulus_uplink.yml                    # Playbook to setup interfaces and ospf on uplink switches (staging).
 │   ├── cumulus_users.yml                     # Playbook to setup users and ssh keys.
 │   ├── opnsense_api.yml                      # Playbook to test API on OPNSense firewall.
 │   └── opnsense_config.yml                   # Playbook to set config on OPNSense firewall.